-Most people prefer to go out camping during the good, warm season and they do not appreciate the winter months due to the “issues” they have to face.
+Most people prefer to go out camping during the good, warm season.
+They do not appreciate the winter months due to the “issues” they have to face.
 Staying outside longer during the winter months requires some preparations and a good knowledge of the environment you live in.
 Winter weather conditions should not discourage you from making the trip and here is what you need to do.

 While people have a hard time crawling out of the warm bed to face what nature prepared for them during this time of year, there are those who prefer the winter months for the tranquility they bring.
-They enjoy the hunting season in solitude since everyone else decided to stay home and they are able to recharge the batteries even during these frosty days.
+They enjoy the hunting season in solitude since everyone else decided to stay home.
+They are able to recharge the batteries even during these frosty days.

-Staying outside longer during the winter months is not possible without planning ahead and without using your creativity at full extent.
+Staying outside longer during the winter months is not possible without planning ahead.
+You can make it without using your creativity at full extent.
 The following tips and tricks helped me more than once, during my winter camping trips and I follow them to the letter.

 Packing the proper clothing

-Your clothes are the first line of defense against the cold and staying outside longer during the winter months is just not possible if you don’t have the right layers.
+Your clothes are the first line of defense against the cold.
+Staying outside longer during the winter months is just not possible if you don’t have the right layers.
 You should tailor your clothing options so that it utilizes a layer system which can be adapted to your needs.
 You should be able to add or remove layers depending on your activity and the intensity you’re used with.
-Make sure you leave cotton at home and opt for quality wool or synthetic materials that provide warmth and keep moisture away from your body.
+Make sure you leave cotton at home and opt for quality wool or synthetic materials.
+They will provide warmth and keep moisture away from your body.
 Here are a few recommendations:

 You should start by getting a lightweight shirt as the base layer to cover your skin and pull perspiration away.
-The next layer should have a double role, it should add warmth during the cold nights, but it should also be used as an outer layer during the day when temperatures warm up.
+The next layer should have a double role.
+It should add warmth during the cold nights, but it should also be used as an outer layer during the day when temperatures warm up.
 A midweight shirt or pullover would be the obvious choice.
-The next layer is the insulation one and I recommend going with synthetic materials as they will keep you warm even when wet.
-There are various jackets that also have a vest incorporated, you can take both on colder camping trips as they will cover most situations.
+The next layer is the insulation one and I recommend going with synthetic materials.
+They will keep you warm even when wet.
+There are various jackets that also have a vest incorporated.
+You can take both on colder camping trips as they will cover most situations.
 The last layer, or the shell system should be comprised of a quality jacket that can block wind and shed water.

 Related article: How to make a fire when the odds are against you